Hermite interpolation with retractions on manifolds: Conclusion

 Just like curve interpolation is a basic tool in many context of numerical analysis, we believe the RH interpolation scheme could serve as a building block for many other numerical methods on manifolds, for example the numerical integration of manifold ODEs.

-\paragraph{Acknowledgments.} The authors would like to thank Ralf Zimmerman for helpful discussions on the topic and Gianluca Ceruti for suggesting the DLRA application as well as providing the code for the unconventional integrator from~\cite{gianlucaPaperDLR}.
+\paragraph{Acknowledgements} The authors would like to thank Ralf Zimmerman for helpful discussions on the topic and Gianluca Ceruti for suggesting the DLRA application as well as providing the code for the unconventional integrator from~\cite{gianlucaPaperDLR}.
+The authors thank the reviewer for very helpful remarks.

+{ \textbf{Conflicts of interest}$\:\:$ The authors have no conflicts of interest to declare that are relevant to the content of this article}.